FirelandsProject/firelands-cata/doc/character-db-cleanup.md

 This will then (when the core is restarting) clean up old and missing skills, spells and talents.

 Please note that we are not responsible for any issues that might come from this, and that you are (as the owner of the database), responsible for doing proper backups prior to doing the above in case of anything going wrong.

--- The TrinityCore developer team